2024-poka-science-war-ai/melee-docker-nightly/matchmaking/README.md

 ```

 it will show the env state, win or lose, current stock and damage percents of AI agents.

-**Important**
-1. The matchmaker will ignore any actions that are inferred to take longer than the given time.
-In the \_\_call\_\_(self, action) method of the ActionSpace, if the action is 0, invoke ControlState to perform no action.
-2. Ensure that the ActionSpace only calls the ControlState of the env.

 About AgentLoader
 =================